ArthurZey/arthurzey.github.io/_pages/stubs/forgiveness.md

   - psychology
 description: "What is forgiveness?
 What is \"accepting an apology\"?
 What does it mean to \"forgive and forget\"?
 What is \"holding a grudge\"?
 What is \"letting something go\"?"
 date: "2020-04-07"
-last_modified_at: "2021-03-09"
+last_modified_at: "2025-06-17T15:20:37+00:00"
 ---

 I want to take a look at these questions from two complementary perspectives: philosophical and psychological.
 Philosophically, I want to examine moral agency and moral accountability, especially through an egoistic (Objectivist) lens.
 Psychologically, I want to examine the related issues of performative/ritualistic behaviors (eg, "I'm sorry.", "That's okay.", "I accept your apology.", apology symmetry), the cognitive costs and benefits of rumination versus evasion, and wholeheartedness/authenticity.

 Another dimension I want to explore relates to a more Buddhist or mindfulness-meditation angle: How can you have compassion and understanding of wrong-doing and for the wrong-doer, but not forgive them?
-How does that relate to acceptance and "unconditional love"?
+How does that relate to acceptance and ["unconditional love"](/unconditional-love/)?
 How can you lovingly hold people accountable for gravely destructive (and perhaps even intentionally so) behavior?

 Very relevant [Unlocking Us](https://brenebrown.com/unlockingus/){:target="&lowbar;blank"} ([on Spotify](https://open.spotify.com/show/4P86ZzHf7EOlRG7do9LkKZ){:target="&lowbar;blank"}) episodes, [Harriet Lerner and Brené - I'm Sorry: How To Apologize & Why It Matters](https://brenebrown.com/podcast/harriet-lerner-and-brene-im-sorry-how-to-apologize-why-it-matters/){:target="&lowbar;blank"}:
 * [Part 1 on Spotify](https://open.spotify.com/episode/4xIkrTctlRaZ2ycND7DJVs){:target="&lowbar;blank"}